yeohj0710/BOJ-AC-codes-length-scraper/README.md

 ### Features of the program

-- This scraper adds each question to a CSV file as soon as it is scraped, so even if the program crashes in the middle of a scrape, the data from questions retrieved before the crash will all be saved in the CSV file.
+- This scraper adds each problem to a CSV file as soon as it is scraped, so even if the program crashes in the middle of a scrape, the data from problems retrieved before the crash will all be saved in the CSV file.
-- Before the program adds data to the CSV file, questions that are excluded from new search results are automatically deleted from the CSV file.
+- Before the program adds data to the CSV file, problems that are excluded from new search results are automatically deleted from the CSV file.
 - Valid problem data already in the CSV file will not be deleted, only the new data will be added to the CSV file.
 - Only the retrieved problem data that does not already exist in the CSV file will be added to the CSV file in a randomized order, so you can avoid having certain problem IDs being added to the CSV file in droves.
+- Newly solved problems are automatically removed from the new search results and CSV file.

 <br>
 <br>